-Refund Policy (Non-credit Conferences, Workshops or Seminars)

-General Policy- Registrants in conferences, workshops or seminars should make withdrawals no later than five working days prior to the activity start date in order to receive a complete refund.
+Refund Policy (Non-credit Conferences, Workshops or Seminars) - Registrants in conferences, workshops or seminars should make withdrawals no later than five working days prior to the activity start date in order to receive a complete refund.
 If a notification of less than five working days is given, a refund, less 10% of the registration fee, will be returned to the registrant.
 No refunds will be made after the activity begins.
 Substitutions can be made without prior notification.
 Registrants should check all literature on the activity for any special exceptions.

-Special Exceptions - Some conferences, workshops or seminars may have special deadlines and/or requirements established for receiving registration fees or requesting refunds.
-Registrants should check all literature received on the activity for exceptions to the general policy.
+Special Exceptions- Some non-credit courses, conferences, workshops or seminars may have special deadlines and/or requirements established for registration or refunds.
+Registrants should check all literature received on the activity for exceptions to the general policies.